 - Seobserver to work on your Netlinking.

-Of course, now it sounds like I’m talking Chinese, but the freelance or full-time SEO writer you hire absolutely must know and know how to use these tools.
+Of course, you have the impression that I’m speaking Chinese, but the freelance or full-time SEO writer that you hire must absolutely know and know how to use these tools.

 - Chatbot, real chat, phone number.
 (Make the communication between you and the customer simple and efficient).